 Visiting artists are also invited throughout the year to share their unique perspectives.
 One Museum or gallery visit is included each semester for ages 4 and up.
 Art Adventures Studio classes visit museums and galleries more frequently.
-Although semester enrollment is offered, our curriculum will span the entire year.
+Although semester/mini-Semester enrollment is offered, curriculum spans the entire year.
 Languages are also an important part of learning about the world!
 We offer Art and French classes where French is introduced throughout the art processes.

 Modern & Contemporary artists, Multicultural arts & multi-media exploration!
-Tailored curriculum means new ideas and applications including classical self-portraits, line, shape and color studies & landscapes… However, here are some unique favorites along the way: Magnetic sculpture, Plaster hand casting, Pollock in the park, Wayne Thiebaud and Claes Oldenburg pop-art food sculpture, Louise Nevelson and Giacometti sculptures, Calder mobiles, stabiles and circuses, Lichtenstein patterns, African masks, cloths and mud painting, Batiking, Encaustics, Egyptian art, Japanese fish prints, Chinese calligraphy, storytelling, World Arts and so much more… mostly because processes are child-directed or reflect the museums we visit!
+Tailored curriculum means age-appropriation, new ideas and favorite processes from classical self-portraits to line, shape and color studies & landscapes… We’ve had students return over 6 years, without repeating a lesson!
+Here are some unique favorites along the way: Jeff Koons metallic balloon sculpture, Magnetic sculpture, Plaster casting, Pollock in the park, Wayne Thiebaud (candies) and Claes Oldenburg (hamburgers) Pop-Art food sculpture, Louise Nevelson (wood) and Giacometti (plaster) sculptures, Calder (wire) mobiles, stabiles and circuses, Lichtenstein (painted/printed) patterns, African (metal) masks, cloths and mud painting, Batiking, Encaustics (was), Egyptian art (plaster-carving & papyrus-designing cuneiform), Japanese fish prints, Chinese calligraphy, storytelling, World Arts and so much more… mostly because processes are child-directed, reflect the cultures of the world & the museums we visit!

 Children love our hands-on projects!

 For children 2-3 years: